 OT 441.
 Isaiah.
+3 hours

 Introduction and content of Isaiah.
 Attention given to difficult or controversial passages, the place of Isaiah in the New Testament, the coming Messiah, and Isaiah's message to the church today.
-Prerequisite: GB 104 or BL 201, and GB 201.
+Prerequisite: GB 201.

 OT 442.
 Daniel and Zechariah.